xzhuah/BlenderAddonPackageTool/README.md

 1. Run release.py to package your addon into an installable package.
 The packaged addon path will appears in the terminal when packaged successfully.

+# Features Provided by the Framework
+1. You don't need to worry about register and unregister classes in Blender add-ons.
+The framework automatically loads and unloads classes in your add-ons.
+You just need to define your classes in the addon's folder.
+2. You can use internationalization in your add-ons.
+Just add translations in the standard format to the `dictionary.py` file in the `i18n` folder of your add-on.
+3. You can define RNA properties declaratively.
+Just follow the examples in the `__init__.py` file to add your RNA properties.
+The framework will automatically register and unregister your RNA properties.
+4. You can use the `ExpandableUi` class in `common/types/framework.py` to easily extend Blender's native UI components, such as menus, panels, pie menus, and headers.
+Just inherit from this class and implement the `draw` method.
+You can specify the ID of the native UI component you want to extend using `target_id` and specify whether to append or prepend using `expand_mode`.

 # Blender 插件开发框架及打包工具

 本项目是一个基础的Blender插件开发框架和打包工具. 主要功能包括：